k2majeot/remote-control/README.md

    ```bash
    pip install -r requirements.txt
    ```
-2. Configure the servers by editing `server_config.json`:
+2. Create a `server_config.json` file in the base directory (the same folder as this README) and configure the servers:
    ```json
    {
      "host": "localhost",